wronah/to-do-list/README.md

 # learning-react

-Repository for my learning react journey as a preparation before participating in a hackathon (Kościuszkon II).
+Repository for my learning react journey as a preparation before participating in a hackathon (Kościuszkon II) which takes place on July 8th 2024.
 - [ ]  Todo list project

 ## Technologies: